North Coast Water Board Program Priorities

 - Implement the TMDL Action Plans for the Scott and Shasta River Watersheds.

-- Implement the existing Scott and Shasta TMDL Conditional Waivers of Waste Discharge Requirements.
+- Implement the existing Scott and Shasta TMDL Conditional Waivers of Waste Discharge Requirements, to be considered for Adoption in Spring/Summer 2027.

 - Develop Scott and Shasta Waste Discharge Requirements to supersede the existing Waivers of Waste Discharge Requirements, to be considered for Adoption in April 2026.